KTH-Library/docs-kth-rdm/docs/en/deposit/describe_records.md

 ## Creators

 The **creators** field is a required field.
-Creators are the persons or organisations that have created the resource being uploaded (e.g., the authors in the case of papers).
+Creators are the persons or organizations that have created the resource being uploaded (e.g., the authors in the case of papers).
 Creators are listed in the academic citation.

 A creator can be either a:

 - **Person**
 - **Organisation**

-See also [contributors](#contributors) for how to add persons or organisations that should not appear in the academic citation.
+See also [contributors](#contributors) for how to add persons or organizations that should not appear in the academic citation.

 ## Add a creator